 The issue started because your initial direction came from inside the organization, not from the end-user.
 Your team didn’t base designs and functionality on real research and data.
 Instead, you made assumptions about what your customers want and need.

-In short, you didn’t create a proper customer journey map that would have provided the best insights to guide pragmatic decision-making.
+In short, you didn’t create a proper customer journey map.
+A proper journey map would have provided insights to guide pragmatic decision-making and put your team in a better place.

 So, where do you start with healthcare customer journey mapping, and what exactly is it?

 A customer journey map is a very in-depth and detailed process that will show you and your organization how consumers’ are interacting with your brand.
 It will also identify gaps and opportunities you probably are not aware of.
-The end result is a visual and holistic view of what your organization needs to know and think about, from all angles, and recommendations on how to implement them.
+The end result is a visual and holistic view of what your organization needs to know.
+This includes topics your team should think about, from all angles and recommendations on how to implement them.

 Journey maps are also a great tool for getting stakeholders and every decision-maker on board to understand what really drives consumers to become your patients.
 It should also serve as the foundation that will guide every major digital initiative moving forward.